 The ultimate goal of Supply Chain Management- SCM is to create long term sustainable customer value by identifying the basic human desires and respond to those target markets by delivering the quality products while organizing the complete flow of resources.

-The end users will have different perception of the value relative to the substitute products offered by other brands or producers depending upon their preferences, taste, geographical proximity, income and many other factors that influences the buying power of the customer.
+The end-users will have a different perception of the value relative to the substitute products offered by other brands or producers depending upon their preferences, taste, geographical proximity, income and many other factors that influence the buying power of the customer.
 SCM can be managed in such a way that it generates value for the end consumer and yields long term brand equity for the product.

-A Loyal Customers is the ticket to profit, Ensures brighter future, Foundation of the sustainable business.
-The objective of a business is to produce efficacy in the supply chain process by controlling the suppliers and distributors and creating a win win situation between the manufacturer and both the streams of the chain.
+A Loyal Customers is the ticket to profit, Ensures a brighter future, Foundation of the sustainable business.
+The objective of a business is to produce efficacy in the supply chain process by controlling the suppliers and distributors and creating a win-win situation between the manufacturer and both the streams of the chain.

-The Finished Products that comes into the market place are the result of the efforts of the organization.
-The firm can manage the Supply Chain efficiently by having a tight control on the procurement, production, market channels and retail.
+The Finished Products that come into the market place are the result of the efforts of the organization.
+The firm can manage the Supply Chain efficiently by having tight control over the procurement, production, market channels and retail.

 Globalization and Supply Chain Management

 The impact of globalization on SCM has created a new era for the marketers and the end consumers.
-In this interconnect world the SCM has many challenges and opportunities.
-The Marketers now are needed to be very proactive as the end user today is very much informed and clear about his needs and wants and how those needs can be fulfilled.
+In this interconnected world, SCM has many challenges and opportunities.
+The Marketers now are needed to be very proactive as the end-user today is very much informed and clear about his needs and wants and how those needs can be fulfilled.
 It is no longer a demand and supply rule as so many options and substitutes are available in the markets.

-The Globalization has increased the complexity of the Supply Chain management.
-The Increased Global Processes requires Increased Coordination at a global scale to compete even in a Niche.
-Procurement, Outsourcing, Physical distribution, Commercialization and work flow management at a global scale requires a more advanced Global Supply Chain management.
+Globalization has increased the complexity of Supply Chain management.
+Increased Global Processes require Increased Coordination at a global scale to compete even in a Niche.
+Procurement, Outsourcing, Physical distribution, Commercialization and workflow management at a global scale require a more advanced Global Supply Chain management.
 Organization cannot ignore the Global economic Trends, Global Competition; Competitive strategically efforts and technological advancements in order to grab market share in other countries.